Using AI Tools to Increase Success of English Language Learners and Enhance Teacher Productivity

 14. Have AI design Text Expanded Feedback in Canvas (Practical Applications for Fast Feedback)

-Power Pedagogies for Engaging Learners
+Power Pedagogies for Engaging Learners in an AI world

 The YET Bet